 If you are not sure what kind of leaves or benefits your collective agreement provides, check with your local union.
 Your local executive will be in close communication with CUPE National staff, who can help to interpret collective agreement language and provide advice on accessing provincial and federal government programs.

 The Government of Newfoundland and Labrador has declared a public health emergency.
-Currently there is one confirmed and 2 presumptive positive cases of COVID-19 in Newfoundland and Labrador.
+Currently there is one confirmed and two presumptive positive cases of COVID-19 in Newfoundland and Labrador.

 So far, 684 people have been tested in the province, and 276 are in self-isolation.